Atari 2600: Minor revisions

-In 1980, the difficulty switches were moved to the back of the console, leaving four switches on the front.
+In 1980, the difficulty switches were moved to the back of the console, leaving four switches on the front and replacing the previous all lowercase font for the switch labels to fully capitalized wording.
 Otherwise, these four-switch consoles look nearly identical to the earlier six-switch models.
-In 1982 Atari rebranded the console as the "Atari 2600", a name first used on a version of the four-switch model without woodgrain, giving it an all-black appearance.
+In 1982, to coincide with the release of the Atari 5200, Atari rebranded the console as the "Atari 2600", a name first used on a version of the four-switch model without woodgrain, giving it an all-black appearance.
+This all-black model is commonly referred to by fans as the "Vader" model, due to its resemblance to the Star Wars character of the same name.

 Sears Video Arcade

 Atari continued its OEM relationship with Sears under the latter's Tele-Games brand, which started in 1975 with the original Pong.
 This is unrelated to the company Telegames, which later produced 2600 cartridges.
 Sears released several models of the VCS as the Sears Video Arcade series starting in 1977.
-In 1983, the previously Japan-only Atari 2800 was rebranded as the Sears Video Arcade II.
+The final Sears-specific model was the Video Arcade II, released during the fall of 1982.

 Sears released versions of Atari's games with Tele-Games branding, usually with different titles.
 Three games were produced by Atari for Sears as exclusive releases: Steeplechase, Stellar Track, and Submarine Commander.

 Atari 2800

 The Atari 2800 is the Japanese version of the 2600 released in October 1983.
 It is the first Japan-specific release of a 2600, though companies like Epoch had distributed the 2600 in Japan previously.
 The 2800 was released a short time after Nintendo's Family Computer (which became the dominant console in Japan), and it did not gain a significant share of the market.
-Sears released the 2800 in the US in 1983 as the Sears Video Arcade II packaged with two controllers and Space Invaders.
+Sears previously released the 2800 in the US during late 1982 as the Sears Video Arcade II, which came packaged with two controllers and Space Invaders.
 Around 30 specially branded games were released for the 2800.

 Designed by engineer Joe Tilly, the 2800 has four controller ports instead of the two of the 2600.
 The controllers are an all-in one design using a combination of an 8-direction digital joystick and a 270-degree paddle, designed by John Amber.
 The 2800's case design departed from the 2600, using a wedge shape with non-protruding switches.
-The case style is the basis for the Atari 7800, designed by Barney Huang.
+The case style is the basis for the Atari 7800, which was redesigned for the 7800 by Barney Huang.